leovanalphen/monitorbuddy/docs/usage.md

-# Monitor Buddy — Usage Guide
+# MonitorBuddy — Usage Guide

-This document provides detailed usage instructions for the **Monitor Buddy CLI**.
+This document provides detailed usage instructions for the **MonitorBuddy CLI**.

 ---